 Factoring is accessible for anyone, regardless of their credit history.
 Businesses who don’t have a flawless credit record can still use factoring because it’s an exchange between two businesses, rather than a traditional business loan.
 It’s the credit record of their customer that determines approval (amongst other criteria).
 That’s why factoring is an option for small businesses who want a quick cash infusion and who want an easier, more accessible, and quicker solution than applying for a loan.

-We’d be remiss if we didn’t mention alternative funding options that have come since the pandemic.
-States like Illinois and dceo’s are offering small business recovery grants, business interruption grants (BIG), restaurant revitalization funds, and shuttered venue operators grants for small businesses and those in disproportionately impacted areas (dia).
-There are dia maps available to see if you qualify.
+We’d be remiss if we didn’t mention alternative funding options that have come since the 2020 global pandemic.
+States like Illinois and the Illinois Department of Commerce are offered small business recovery grants, business interruption grants (BIG), restaurant revitalization funds, and shuttered venue operators grants for small businesses and those in disproportionately impacted areas (DIA).
+There are maps available on their website to see if you qualify.

 There may be other names for what’s offered in your area, so it’s well worth it to do some online searches or use a community navigator and find out the eligibility guidelines/eligibility requirements.
-The sba may also be a source of information for grants and funding options.
+The Small Business Administration may also be a source of information for grants and funding options.
 Many states have streamlined their application process through online application portals for their pandemic B2B grant programs.
-There may also be an Economic Injury Disaster Loan (eidl) that’s appropriate for your business.
+There may also be an Economic Injury Disaster Loan that’s appropriate for your business.

-Local and state gov’s have set up answers to frequently asked questions and webinars that offer valuable information.
+Many local and state governments have set up answers to frequently asked questions and webinars that offer valuable information, too.

 First, Visa’s B2B Connect allows businesses to do bank-to-bank transactions without being confined by international borders.
-Visa works to avoid uncertainty with global transactions essentially by creating relationships with major banks across the globe, to ensure they’re recognized and easily accessible to avoid delays for the credit card users.
+Visa works to avoid uncertainty with global transactions by creating relationships with major banks across the globe.
+This ensures they’re recognized and easily accessible to avoid delays for the credit card users.

 Mastercard’s Track Instant Pay, much like Visa, accelerates payments to make more working capital available in the business.
 Accelerating payments is the main attraction for Mastercard, as they believe that accelerating payments improve business relationships and promotes growth.
 They also provide remittance information with each transaction to simplify reconciliation.